oksent-dev/Calculator/README.md

 ## Introduction
-Fully functional calculator with multiple operations built in React with React Bootstrap. \
+Fully functional calculator with multiple operations built in React and styled with Tailwind. \
 No eval used, no bugs either.

 ## Preview